rohit180497/MLToolkit/README.md

 plt.show()
 ```

+## 🛠️ How MLEssentials Helps Developers?

+🔹 **Beginners**: Avoid struggling with dependency installation—get everything in one go!
+🔹 **Data Scientists**: Set up Jupyter notebooks for ML research with a single command.
+🔹 **ML Engineers**: Reduce setup time for development & deployment workflows.

-## Contributing
+## 🤝 Contributing

-I welcome contributions to MLEssentials!
+We welcome contributions to MLEssentials!
 To contribute:

-Fork the repository from GitHub (replace with your actual GitHub link).
+1. **Fork the repository** from GitHub: [MLEssentials Repository](https://github.com/rohit180497/MLToolkit)
-Create a new branch for your feature or bug fix.
+2. **Create a new branch** for your feature or bug fix.
-Make your changes and commit them with descriptive messages.
+3. **Make your changes** and commit them with descriptive messages.
-Push your changes to your forked repository.
+4. **Push changes** to your forked repository.
-Submit a pull request to the main repository.
+5. **Submit a pull request** to the main repository.

-Please ensure your code adheres to our coding standards and passes all tests before submitting a pull request.
+📌 **Ensure your code adheres to our coding standards and passes all tests before submitting.**

-## License
+## 📜 License

-MLEssentials is licensed under the MIT License.
+MLEssentials is licensed under the **MIT License**.